CLIUtils/CLI11/README.md

 -   `CLI::ExistingPath`: Requires that the path (file or directory) exists.
 -   `CLI::NonexistentPath`: Requires that the path does not exist.
 -   `CLI::Range(min,max)`: Requires that the option be between min and max (make sure to use floating point if needed).
 Min defaults to 0.
 -   `CLI::Bounded(min,max)`: 🚧 Modify the input such that it is always between min and max (make sure to use floating point if needed).
 Min defaults to 0.
-Will produce an Error if conversion is not possible.
+Will produce an error if conversion is not possible.
--   `CLI::PositiveNumber`: 🚧 Requires the number be greater or equal to 0.
+-   `CLI::PositiveNumber`: 🚧 Requires the number be greater or equal to 0
+-   `CLI::Number`: 🚧 Requires the input be a number.
 -   `CLI::ValidIPV4`: 🚧 Requires that the option be a valid IPv4 string e.g. `'255.255.255.255'`, `'10.1.1.7'`.

 These Validators can be used by simply passing the name into the `check` or `transform` methods on an option